MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

     > [!NOTE]
     > You may see the several build warnings, including `warning C4002:  too many arguments for function-like macro invocation 'GetCurrentTime'` and `manifest authoring warning 81010002: Unrecognized Element "maxversiontested" in namespace "urn:schemas-microsoft-com:compatibility.v1"`.
 These warnings are known issues with the current tools and NuGet packages, and they can be ignored.

-For complete examples that demonstrate these tasks, see the following code files:
+For complete examples that demonstrate using the XAML hosting API to host a standard UWP control, see the following code files:

 * **C++ Win32:**
   * See the [HelloWindowsDesktop.cpp](https://github.com/microsoft/Xaml-Islands-Samples/blob/master/Standalone_Samples/CppWinRT_Basic_Win32App/Win32DesktopApp/HelloWindowsDesktop.cpp) file.